adamek195/E-media/Project1/README.md

 - **IEND** : marks the image end.

-## Ancillary chunks, which parser can decode:
+## Ancillary chunks, which parser can decode

 - **cHRM** : gives the chromaticity coordinates of the display primaries and white point.